 This understanding of poverty is based on concrete experience and is a basis for a people-centered approach to poverty reduction.
-It integrates the main issues of concern in the different domains of SDC, notably:
+It integrates the main issues of concern in the different departments of the SDC, notably:

 • Social inclusion in Eastern countries in political and economic transition

-• Protection and reconstruction for vulnerable women, men and children as part of humanitarian aid• Globalization that favours sustainable development, poverty reduction and social equity
+• Protection and reconstruction for vulnerable women, men and children as part of humanitarian aid• Globalisation that favours sustainable development, poverty reduction and social equity

 • Poverty reduction in south cooperation

 The SDC: The Strategic Objectives of the Dispatch on Switzerland’s International Cooperation 2017–2020

 OECD: The Development Assistance Committee's (DAC) Definition of Poverty